-My theoretical work draws liberally from the Black radical tradition, contemporary philosophy of language, contemporary social science, German transcendental philosophy, histories of activism and activist thinkers.
-I am currently writing a book entitled Reconsidering Reparations that considers a novel philosophical argument for reparations and explores links with environmental justice.
+My theoretical work draws liberally from the Black radical tradition, contemporary philosophy of language, contemporary social science, German transcendental philosophy, materialist thought, histories of activism and activist thinkers.
+My first book, entitled Reconsidering Reparations, considers a "constructive" philosophical argument for reparations and explores links with environmental justice.
 I also write public philosophy, including articles exploring intersections of climate justice and colonialism.
+More below: